 - All of your prescription medication (and if you’re going out of the country, all of your over-the-counter stuff, too, cuz they may not carry your Advil or Imodium where you’re going, or the box may be written in a language you don’t understand).
 This goes for any medical devices you use, as well.
 The last thing you want is to not have your meds or CPAP machine because they’re in your checked luggage that mistakenly got sent to the Congo (EWO) while you and your carry on arrived as scheduled at Newark (EWR).

 - A full day’s worth of clothing & supplies.
 Again, if your luggage gets lost, you want to have everything you’ll need for the next 24 hours.
-Your mileage may vary but for me that means PJs, a full set of clothes (including a coat or jacket if I’m going to different climate), a bathing suit if I’m planning to go in the pool or to the beach the next day, my toiletries, chargers for my phone, iPad (with current converters if I’m going out of the country), etc. And yep, I’m saying this from personal experience.
+Your mileage may vary but for me that means PJs, a full set of clothes (including a coat or jacket if I’m going to different climate), a bathing suit if I’m planning to go in the pool or to the beach the next day, my toiletries, chargers for my phone, iPad (with adapters and converters if I’m going out of the country), etc. And yep, I’m saying this from personal experience.

 Tricks of The Trade (things to consider bringing that you may not think of)